Kadie Orton, NP

 Dr. Rauseo specializes in clinical infectious diseases, with a special focus on mycology and infectious that affect immunocompromised hosts.
 Since the outset of the COVID-19 pandemic she has served as an investigator in the Infectious Disease Clinical Research Unit (ID-CRU) in multiple clinical trials and translational research in the fight against COVID-19.

-Prashanth Reddy, MD
+Prashanth Reddy, MD, MPH

-Prashanth Reddy, MD
+Prashanth Reddy, MD, MPH

 First Year Fellow